stamat/poops/README.md

 Returns: `static/photo-320w.webp 320w, static/photo-640w.webp 640w, static/photo-960w.webp 960w`

+  Pass a named crop/resize group as the second argument to get that group's srcset instead of the default widths: `{{ 'static/photo.jpg' | srcset: 'thumb' }}` → `static/photo-thumb-480w.webp 480w, static/photo-thumb.webp 960w`.

 - `exif` — returns the EXIF metadata object for an image from the [poops-images](https://github.com/stamat/poops-images) compile cache (`.poops-images-cache.json` in the output directory), or `null` if there is no cache or no EXIF data.
 The object includes camera (`make`, `model`, `lensModel`), exposure (`fNumber`, `exposure.formatted`, `iso`, `focalLength35mm`), `dateTime`, and `gps` (`latitude.formatted`, `longitude.formatted`, `altitude`, and a ready-made `googleMapsUrl`).

   Example — a photo with date and location caption: